 Why Should You Consider Doing an Economics, Finance, or Business Passion Project?

-Engaging in an economics, finance, or business project during your high school years offers numerous benefits and opportunities for personal and academic growth.
+Engaging in an economics, finance, or business project as a high school student offers numerous benefits and opportunities for personal and academic growth.
 Here are some compelling reasons to embark on such a project:

-• Gain Insight: Understand complex economic issues, financial markets, and real-world business dynamics.
+Gain Insight: Understand complex economic issues, financial markets, and real-world business analytics.

-• Boost College Prospects: Demonstrate initiative and dedication to colleges through your independent project.
+Boost College Prospects: Demonstrate initiative and dedication to various undergraduate business programs through your independent project.

 In summary, doing an economics, finance, or business project provides you with a platform to explore your interests, develop critical skills, and make a meaningful contribution to your field of study.
-It's a valuable experience that can set you on a path to success in college and beyond.
+It's a valuable experience that can set you on a path to success in your undergraduate program and beyond.

 1. Analyze an economic issue of your choice!